krismeister/gongsho/README.md

 - UI

+  - [ ] Sticky top nav with button "New Conversation",
+  - [ ] UI to see your history : "View Conversations"
   - [ ] Fix the apply button - for errors and for clearing
   - [ ] Add diff viewer of changes
   - [ ] Add ability to add files manually to the conversation